cpp-linter/cpp-linter-action/README.md

           auto-fix: 'true'  # automatically fix format issues
 ```

-On `pull_request` events `actions/checkout` checks out the merge commit by default.
-Auto-fix
+On `pull_request` events `actions/checkout` checks out the merge commit by default; auto-fix
-commits on the pull request's head commit, so set `ref` as above; without it the action prints
+needs the head commit, so set `ref` as above.
+Without it the action prints a warning and makes
-a warning and makes no commit.
+no commit.

 > [!TIP]
 > Commits pushed with the default `GITHUB_TOKEN` do not start new workflow runs,